Understanding Coverage B: How Your Home Policy Handles a Guest House

 Does home insurance automatically cover my guest house?

 Most standard homeowners policies include Coverage B (other structures), which covers detached guest houses for personal use.
-However, the default limit is typically just 10% of your dwelling coverage, which is often insufficient for a fully built ADU or guest house.
+However, the default limit is typically just 10% of your dwelling coverage, which is often insufficient for a fully built ADU that can cost $150,000 or more in 2026.
 You should notify your insurer about the structure and verify the Coverage B limit reflects its actual replacement cost.
 Coverage B does not apply if the guest house is rented out.

 How much does it cost to insure a guest house or ADU?

 The cost depends on the size, finish level, location, and how the unit is used.
 For personal-use guest houses covered under Coverage B, you'll typically see a modest premium increase when you raise your other structures limit.
-If you're renting the unit, landlord insurance generally costs about 25% more than a standard homeowners policy for the same structure.
-Get quotes from multiple insurers to find the best rate.
+If you're renting the unit, expect landlord insurance to cost 15% to 25% more than a standard homeowners policy for the same structure, or roughly $800 to $3,000 per year in 2026.
+Short-term rental policies typically run $1,000 to $2,000+ per year.

 Do I need a separate policy if I only rent my guest house occasionally?

-Yes — even occasional rental activity can void Coverage B and your homeowners liability protection.
+Yes, even occasional rental activity can void Coverage B and your homeowners liability protection.
 Many insurers consider any paid rental activity as commercial use.
-Depending on how frequently you rent, you may need a landlord policy, a home-sharing endorsement, or a short-term rental policy.
-Always disclose rental activity to your insurer to avoid denied claims.
+Depending on how frequently you rent, you may need a landlord policy, a home-sharing endorsement, or a dedicated short-term rental policy.
+Always disclose rental activity to your insurer to avoid denied claims or a canceled policy.

 What happens if my guest house doesn't have a separate address or utilities?

 If your guest house shares utilities and an address with the main home, your insurer is more likely to treat it as an extension of the primary dwelling.
 This can be an advantage when it comes to coverage, though Coverage B limits still apply to detached structures.
-However, if you later add separate utilities or a formal address, notify your insurer immediately as it can change your coverage requirements.
+However, if you later add separate utilities or a formal address, notify your insurer immediately since it can change your coverage requirements and may trigger the need for a standalone dwelling policy.

 Can I increase my Coverage B limit to fully cover my ADU?

-Yes — most insurers allow you to increase your Coverage B limit significantly above the default 10%.
-Depending on your carrier, you may be able to raise it up to 70% of your dwelling coverage through an endorsement or policy update.
+Yes, most insurers allow you to increase your Coverage B limit significantly above the default 10%.
+There is no uniform industry cap in 2026, so many carriers will raise it to reflect the full replacement cost of the structure through a scheduled endorsement.
 Talk to your insurance agent about the actual replacement cost of your ADU and request an adjustment if the standard limit falls short.
 This is one of the most affordable ways to ensure your guest house is properly protected.